Checkr Lawsuit: How to Fight Background Check Errors and Get Justice

 - Emotional distress, anxiety, and stigma from false accusations.

 These are not minor setbacks.
 They are life-altering, and the law allows recovery for both financial and emotional harm.
+This is especially true for background check errors for gig workers, who rely on daily access to platforms like Lyft or Amazon Flex to earn a living.

 Your Rights Under the FCRA